-Implementing 360 degree feedback can be great for development.
-A report from SHRM explained that the breadth of data gathered from this method can be great for identifying work patterns or behaviors that a manager may miss.
+Implementing 360 degree feedback can be great for leadership development since it provides a variety of insightful sources to identify work patterns or behaviors that a manager may miss.

-Think of it this way: A manager has authority and presence in the workplace but may only work one-on-one with an employee occasionally, often when problems arise.
-As such, workers often have a certain mind-set when they interact with managers but function entirely differently when they engage with customers or peers.
+Think of it this way: A manager has authority and presence in the workplace but may only work one on one with an employee occasionally, often when problems arise.
+As such, workers often have a certain mindset when they interact with managers but function differently when they engage with customers or peers.
 When you ask a wider audience to help you assess an employee, you can gain insight that would otherwise slip through the cracks.

-One major contributor to success is how you go about gathering information.
+One major contributor to 360 degree feedback success is how you go about gathering information.
 You need to